<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Here are some tips I’ve found to be successful in protecting pressure transducers used in mobile hydraulics:

-• Removing air from the hydraulic system significantly reduces the magnitude of hydraulic pressure spikes.
+• Remove air from the hydraulic system to significantly reduce the magnitude of hydraulic pressure spikes.

 • Avoid placing pressure transducers at the end of long and/or straight runs of pipe.